 To help my clients grow and overcome these challenges, I take a collaborative approach that focuses on understanding the problem to determine how best to resolve it.
 In this process, special attention is paid to my clients’ needs, wants, cultural identities, personal histories, and values.
 I believe that humans have a large capacity to be autonomous and self-directed.
 Thus, as a psychologist I help my clients realize this potential, promoting adaptive ways of coping, and work myself out of job as a result.

 Theoretically, I work from interpersonal, psychodynamic, and existential perspectives.
 In other words, it has been my experience that most psychological problems stem from difficulties forming satisfying relationships with ourselves and others, hurtful or traumatic experiences in childhood and across the lifespan, or struggling to cope with challenges of being human (e.g., death, loneliness, meaning, etc.).
 Regardless of the source of the problem, I believe that the foundation of effective therapy stems from the relationships I establish and maintain with my clients.
-While relationally focused, I frequently incorporate empirically-supported interventions from other approaches, such as cognitive-behavioral and prolonged-exposure therapies, among others.
+While relationally focused, I frequently incorporate empirically-supported interventions from other approaches, such as cognitive-behavioral, mindfulness-based stress reduction, and prolonged-exposure therapies, among others.
 It is this integrative and relational approach that translates to the most beneficial and satisfying outcomes for my clients.